Eknir/Suber-DAO/PITCHME.md

 ## Reason of my existence:

-# @size[small](I exist to find out how I can be best applied as a tool for humans to self-organise.
+I exist to find out how I can be best applied as a tool for humans to self-organise.
 Which I do by:
 * Facilitating practical research into the grounds of democracy, voting, societies and other subjects which relate to the reason of my existence
 * Facilitating implementation and experimentation of improvements both in plain language as in computer code
 * Assisting people in implementing children of me within their organisations
-* Educating people about me and the reasons of my existence )
+* Educating people about me and the reasons of my existence